ICL-ml4csec/EarlyCrowAPT/README.md

 ## Data Preparetion
 If you are interested in running the experiments directly, you can **skip** this section.
-We have already attached the training and test set in our repository to be used for the Experiment section, so you do not need to download data from our Google Drive.
+We have already attached the training and test set in our repository to be used for the Experiment section, so you do not need to download data from our Google Drive storage.
-Google Drive includes all <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/data/">Datasets</a> for each step.
+Google Drive storage includes all <a href="https://gitfront.io/r/user-8496580/tRoT9bsPi6hi/EarlyCrowAPT/tree/data/">datasets</a> for each step.
 However, this section is to regenerate (replicate) datasets based on our PCAP files or anyone interested in using EarlyCrow.

 ### PairFlow